 Team psychological safety can be seen in how team members present themselves at work, and the norms and culture of that team, including how team members treat and respond to one another.

-Here’s some questions you can ask to get a gauge on whether your teams are psychologically safe:
+Here are some questions you can ask to gauge whether your teams are psychologically safe: